appscode/blog/content/post/gke-mongodb/index.md

 ## Overview

-The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL and Redis.
+The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL, Memcached and Redis.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
 In this tutorial we will deploy MongoDB database.
 We will cover the following steps:

 1) Install KubeDB